emqx/emqx-docs/en_US/access-control/authz/file.md

   * `{username, {re, "^dash"}}` : clients with username matching the [regular expression](https://www.erlang.org/doc/man/re.html#regexp_syntax) `^dash`
   * `{clientid, "dashboard"}` : clients with clientid `dashboard`
   * `{clientid, {re, "^dash"}}` : clients with clientid matching the [regular expression](https://www.erlang.org/doc/man/re.html#regexp_syntax) `^dash`
   * `{ipaddr, "127.0.0.1"}`: clients connecting from IP address `127.0.0.1`.
-Netmasks are allowed. <!--中文是“支持CIDR地址格式“，有什么区别？-->If EMQX is behind a TCP proxy, `proxy_protocol` should be enabled for the client's MQTT listener. <!--这里中文里是“如果 EMQX 部署在负载均衡器后侧，建议为 EMQX 的监听器开启 `proxy_protocol` 配置 否则 EMQX 可能会使用负载均衡器的源地址。” 负载均衡器是load balance？“部署在。。。后侧”怎么理解？是否用after？-->
+Netmasks are allowed. <!--中文是“支持CIDR地址格式“，有什么区别？-->If EMQX is behind a load balance, `proxy_protocol` should be enabled for the client's MQTT listener.
   * `{ipaddrs, ["127.0.0.1", ..., ]}` : clients connecting from one of the specified IP addresses `127.0.0.1, ..., `.
 Netmasks are allowed.
   * `all` : any clients
   * `{'and', [Spec1, Spec2, ...]}` : clients satisfying _all_ of the specifications from the list